openedx/docs.openedx.org/source/educators/migration_wip/3_dashboard_profile/updating_course_specific_settings.rst

 *********************************

 From the dashboard, access the courses that you are enrolled in and change course-specific settings.
-You can also :ref:`unenroll from a course<Unenroll from a Course>` from the dashboard.
+You can also unenroll from a course from the dashboard.

 =================================
 Change a Course Email Preference